-Last year, Carlos Estévez-Bretón was at a conference when he was asked — not for the first time — how much of the Netflix series Narcos actually happened and how much was fiction.
+Last year, Carlos Estévez-Bretón was at a conference when he was asked — not for the first time — about the accuracy of narco books and movies that take place in Colombia.
 “At least 70 percent was fiction,” he said, “but people will never know because all the articles covering what really happened are in Spanish, and they’re not in indexed journals.
 Our research on narco-traffic, drugs, violence and other aspects of social conflict are in local publications, with local collaborators, and those researchers simply don’t work in English.”

 Estévez-Bretón knew that global peacemakers had looked to Ireland and South Africa, both of which had undergone long-term civil unrest, for solutions that might help Colombia deal with the aftereffects of the narco experience.
 But any lessons learned from the application of those solutions were in Spanish, so Colombian knowledge couldn’t help nations outside of Latin America.